June 30 - 4:30pm - Windham World Affairs Council Meeting

 June 28 - 7pm - Jerry Levy - Marx Third Coming

 is a modern, multipurpose environment for the creative arts, education and personal events perfect for screenings and intimate theater to gatherings up to 220.
-This unique, flexible space has a large, private outdoor area and garden in back and allows easy transitions from presentations to catered social events all in
+This unique, flexible space has a large, private outdoor area and garden in back and allows easy transitions from presentations to catered social events in

-one fully ADA accessible space in the heart of Downtown Brattleboro.
+a fully ADA accessible space in the heart of Downtown Brattleboro.

 Calendar Of Events: